 perpendicular dimension [LPD] as assessed by computed tomography [CT] or magnetic

 resonance imaging [MRI]) 8)Current medical need for therapy due to disease-related

 symptoms, lymphadenopathy, organomegaly, extranodal organ involvement, or progressive

-the treatment of cancer ≥1 week before the start of study therapy (with the exceptions of alopecia, or neurotoxicity [Grade 1 or 2 permitted], or selected
+the treatment of cancer ≥1 week (or ≥3 half-lives of the previous drug) before the

+exceptions of alopecia, or neurotoxicity [Grade 1 or 2 permitted], or selected

 laboratory parameters [Grade 1 or Grade 2 permitted with exceptions as noted below]).

 11)Adequate bone marrow function:

 a) Absolute neutrophil count (ANC) ≥1.0 × 109/L. b) Platelet count ≥50 × 109/L. b)

 Hemoglobin ≥8.0 g/dL maintained for ≥1 week from any prior transfusion.
+12) Adequate

-2. Serum aspartate aminotransferase (AST) ≤3 × ULN. c) Serum bilirubin ≤1.5 × ULN unless elevated
+aspartate aminotransferase (AST) ≤3 × ULN. c) Serum bilirubin ≤1.5 × ULN unless elevated

 due to Gilbert syndrome.
 13) Adequate renal function:

 with a 24-hour urine collection).

-2. Adequate coagulation profile:
+14)Adequate coagulation profile:

 a) Prothrombin time (PT) ≤1.5 × ULN. b) Activated partial thromboplastin time (aPTT) ≤1.5 ×

 ULN.

-- Negative viral serology:
+15)Negative viral serology: